12 Top-Rated Things to Do in Jakarta

 Indonesia made international headlines when the country cut the ribbon on its first contemporary art institution, Museum MACAN, in November 2017.
 The critically acclaimed attraction has since built a reputation as one of the top places to visit in Jakarta.

 The 7,100-square-meter space showcases an important 800-piece collection built over 25 years, primarily by art aficionado and businessman Haryanto Adikoesoemo.
-Inside the cultural icon, tourists can see whimsical fiberglass creations from Yayoi Kusama, Romantic paintings from beloved Indonesian artist Raden Saleh Sjarif Boestaman, a piece from Andy Warhol depicting Marilyn Monroe, and thought-provoking graphics from Chinese dissident artist Ai Weiwei.
+Inside the cultural icon, tourists can see whimsical fiberglass creations from Yayoi Kusama, Romantic paintings from beloved Indonesian artist Raden Saleh Sjarif Boestaman, and a unique watercolor map of Bali by Mexican painter Miguel Covarrubias.

 Check the museum's website for the most up-to-date list of exhibitions and events during your visit to Jakarta.